 A rectocele occurs when the end of the large intestine (rectum) pushes against and moves the back wall of the vagina.
 An enterocele (small bowel prolapse) occurs when the small bowel presses against and moves the upper wall of the vagina.
 Rectoceles and enteroceles develop if the lower pelvic muscles become damaged by labor, childbirth, or previous pelvic surgery or when the muscles are weakened by aging.
 A rectocele or an enterocele can be present at birth (congenital), though this is rare.
+Looking for professional Gynecology Brooklyn?
+Doral Health and Wellness — Women’s Health Center is the most reputed company that leading the pride.

 A rectocele or an enterocele may become large or more obvious when you strain or bear down (for example, during a bowel movement).
 A rectocele and an enterocele may occur together.